The following is an excerpt from Rethink Your Marketing: 7 Strategies to Unleash Revenue Growth (Stratabeat, 2017) by Tom Shapiro.

 Why You Pay More For Similar Products

 Seriously, though, I have an ice-cream problem.
 I get excited just thinking about ice-cream (or just writing about it here…).
-And that got me thinking, why is it that one ice-cream brand can call itself premium and cost a few dollars a pint, while another can charge almost 5X as much.
+And that got me thinking.
+Why is it that one ice-cream brand can call itself premium and cost a few dollars a pint, while another can charge almost 5X as much.

 We all know good ice-cream when we taste it.
 Yet it is rather easy to find ice-cream costing a few dollars that tastes like a million bucks.

-It then charges you $69.99 for four pints (That is not a typo!), not including shipping costs for online orders.
+Then it charges you $69.99 for four pints (That is not a typo!), not including shipping costs for online orders.
 Wow!

 I would argue it is this ridiculously high price that is garnering the brand such success.
 By charging 5X what others in the space are charging, it is a deviation that grabs your attention.
 You cannot help but take notice.
 You then immediately become intrigued, with your brain automatically trying to decipher why the ice-cream costs so much.
 The natural reaction is to think that the ingredients or the quality of the ice-cream is drastically greater than anything else on the market.